Protesters ‘Trump’ Flag Waving Rally and Speakers

 The dueling protests — that began before the scheduled 1 pm rally time — went on for more than two hours.
 SPD officers tried to get both sides to concede and disperse to open traffic up again.
 Neither side budged.

-After about 10 minutes of police negotiating with a representative from each side, both pro-Trump flag-wavers and protesters walked down to the Walmart Neighborhood Market in Springfield.
+After about 10 minutes of police negotiating with a representative from each side, both groups, led by the retreating pro-Trump flag-wavers, walked down to the Walmart Neighborhood Market in Springfield.
 SPD and EPD SWAT teams and police officers tried to keep the two parties divided.

 And a ton more cops beside wal mart, where proud boys and maga people are pic.twitter.com/QIFHTa6ePR